 - It’s not easy and requires a lot of willpower, especially if you’ve smoked for a long time.

-Stopping smoking is the best way to keep your lungs healthy.
-But it’s not just about your lungs.
-Nicotine affects every system in your body.
-Once you get nicotine out of your system, you’ll feel better overall and lower your risk of heart and lung diseases as well as certain cancers.
+Once you get nicotine out of your system, you’ll feel better overall and lower your risk for heart and lung diseases as well as certain cancers.

 Quit smoking today.
 You can do it!